 A report on the benefits of “open source unionism”, unionization that is open to non-majority memberships which makes extensive use of the internet to deliver services to workers.
 This article describes current union activity heading in this general direction.
-It asses the legal and administrative feasibility of open source unionism and suggest ways unions could develop it further.
+It assesses the legal and administrative feasibility of open source unionism and suggests ways unions could develop it further.

 Richard B. Freeman, and Joel Rogers.
 Open Source Unionism: Beyond Exclusive Collective Bargaining.
 Working USA, 2002, pp. 8-40.